rsscloud/rsscloud-server/README.md

 ### POST /pleaseNotify

-Posting to /pleaseNotify is your way of alerting the server that you want to receive notificaions when one or more resources are updated.
+Posting to /pleaseNotify is your way of alerting the server that you want to receive notifications when one or more resources are updated.

 The POST parameters are: